-Upper and Lower gastrointestinal endoscopy are classified as invasive investigations and because of that there is the possibility of associated complications.
+Lower gastrointestinal endoscopy is classified as an invasive investigation and because of that it has the possibility of associated complications.
 These occur extremely infrequently; we would wish to draw your attention to them and so with this information you can make your decision.

-The doctor who has requested the tests will have considered this.
-The risks must be compared to the benefit of having the procedures carried out.
+The doctor who has requested the test will have considered this.
+The risks must be compared to the benefit of having the procedure carried out.
 The risks can be associated with the procedure itself and with the administration of sedation.